foglar/dotfiles/README.md

 - [ ] add setup of hyprland with hyprdots option for arch linux and nvidia detection and installation of drivers for it
 - [ ] create new naming conventions for package lists for linux distributions, minimal_arch.lst vs. minimal.lst
 - [ ] add template to the bashrc, so it would add conda only if user has conda installed
-- [x] remove unnecessary files and dependencies after install
 - [ ] create summary of all changes before install
-- [ ] detect nvidia and install nvidia drivers, systemd and setup systemd stuff and hyprland if user wants hyprland
+- [x] detect nvidia and install nvidia drivers, systemd and setup systemd stuff and hyprland if user wants hyprland
 - [ ] in arch add icon themes installation
-- [x] add warthunder
-- [x] setup gh copilot $ gh extension install github/gh-copilot
 - [ ] add completing chezmoi.tmpl
-- [x] add hyprlock
+- [ ] turn off the bell
+- [ ] setup buttons in logind
+- [ ] paru BottomUp settings
+- [ ] hyprland, kde, gnome

 ## Credits